 The operating Cords are arranged as follows.
 Cord 1 is tied at 2 to the grab hoist, passed over a 31⁄2" Rod in the tower, and then around a 11⁄2" Rod held by Spring Clips in a Double Bracket.
 Finally it is tied to the rear of the truck at 3.
-Cord 4 is fastened to the truck at 5. the truck at 5, led over a 1⁄2" loose Pulley on a 31⁄2" Rod halfway up the tower, and around the builtup pulley on the Rod that carries the Road Wheels.
-It is then wound around the Crank Handle.
+Cord 4 is fastened to the truck at 3.
+Cord 4 is fastened to the truck at 5, led over a 1⁄2" loose P. lley on the 31⁄2" Rod halfway up the tower, and around the built-up pulley on the Rod that carries the Road Wheels.
+It is then wound around the Crank Handle,

-Cord 6 is fastened to Fishplate 7 on the grab, and is taken over one of the 1" loose Pulleys on the grab hoist.
+Cord 6 is fastened to Fishplate 7 on the Grab, and is taken over one of the 1" loose Pulleys on the grab hoist.
 It then passes through the end holes of the 1" × 1" Angle Brackets at the end of the jib, and is led over the second 1" loose Pulley and finally tied to the other Fishplate on the grab.